johnSchnake/csc/content/programs/adult-11v11.md

 [[buttons]]
   text = "More Info"
   url = "resources#8v8"
-  color = "success"
+  color = "warning"

 [[buttons]]
   text = "Register"
   url = "google.com"
-  color = "success"
+  color = "warning"
 +++

 The Adult 7-v-7 league is open to both men and women 18 years or older who are looking for a more competitive alternative to the Adult Amateur Coed League.
 Games are played on the small fields at Lagrange Soccer Complex on Wednesday evenings.